FRRouting/frr/doc/developer/workflow.rst

    better clarity than the script.
 Accordingly, it may be appropriate to ignore some checkpatch.sh warnings per discussion among the submitter(s) and reviewer(s) of a change.
 Misreporting of errors by the script is possible.
-When this occurs, a patch for checkpatch should be added to the pull request to correct the false error report.
+When this occurs, the exception should be handled either by patching checkpatch to correct the false error report, or by documenting the exception in this document under :ref:`style-exceptions`.
+If the incorrect report is likely to appear again, a checkpatch update is preferred.

    If the script finds one or more WARNINGs it will exit with 1.
 If it finds one or more ERRORs it will exit with 2.